Woman holding a gift card envelope tied with a bow

 Types of gift cards

 You can usually buy any type of gift card with a credit card.
-But, certain types of gift cards come with fees—meaning the amount you pay could be more than the value on the card.
+There are two main types of gift cards:

 Bank-issued gift cards

-Gift cards from a bank are more flexible than store cards because you can use them to shop anywhere that accepts the card issuer’s credit cards.
-However, bank-issued cards may come with fees.
-The Consumer Financial Protection bureau explains the limitations on what fees gift card issuers may charge.
+Gift cards from a bank are more flexible than store gift cards.
+You can use them to shop anywhere that accepts the card issuer’s credit cards.

 Is a prepaid card the same as a gift card?

-A prepaid card lets you shop in a variety of places like a bank-issue gift card does, but they aren’t the same.
+A prepaid debit card (or simply “prepaid card”) lets you shop in a variety of places, just like a bank-issued gift card does.
+But they aren’t the same:

-• You can often withdraw cash from an ATM with prepaid card, but a bank-issued gift card has no cash access
+• You can often withdraw cash from an ATM with prepaid card.

 How to buy gift cards with a credit card

-Most merchants sell gift cards online or in person.
-You can pay for them with a credit card in the same way you would complete any purchase.
-Buying in person usually means you get a physical gift card.
-Buying online often gives the choice of either a physical gift card or a virtual card.
+Many retailers sell gift cards online and in-store.
+Buying in person often means you get a physical gift card.
+Buying online sometimes gives you the choice of getting a physical gift card or a virtual card.

-A virtual gift card (also called an eGift card or digital gift card) is fast and convenient because your recipient will get your gift by text or email.
-Many times, they can add a virtual card to their digital wallet for even more convenience.
+A virtual gift card (also called an eGift card or a digital gift card) is fast and convenient.
+Your recipient will get your gift by text or email.
+They may be able to add the virtual card to their digital wallet for even more convenience.

 Redeeming a credit card reward for buying gift cards